doki-theme/doki-theme-jetbrains/README.md

 # Doki Doki Theme for Jetbrains

-This is a [Material Theme](https://github.com/equinusocio/material-theme) port of both the IDE and Color scheme for JetBrains products.
+This is a [DDLC Theme](https://github.com/equinusocio/material-theme) port of both the IDE and Color scheme for JetBrains products.

 Plugin page:
 https://plugins.jetbrains.com/plugin/8006-material-theme-ui